growdigital/forestgarden.wales/content/blog/planting-post-wild-world.md

 Let’s be clear, **design is not how something looks**.
 Design is a purposeful response to a specific challenge, it is not merely decoration tacked on to a “functional” layer.

-It doesn’t take much to turn this around, we just have to start with how a garden properly **functions**.
+It doesn’t take much to turn this around, we just have to start with how a garden properly **functions**, particularly in a time of climate emergency.
 Yes, for people, as a space to be.
 But also as a productive space.
 And _equally_ as food and habitat for wildlife.
 Already, that’s looking far more balanced and sounding rather like a forest garden.